This article was originally published by Smart Company

-If you do need something urgently, please contact the awesome Alex, my EA, who unlike me, still checks her emails all day.
+If you do need something urgently, please contact the awesome Kerry, my EA, who unlike me, still checks her emails all day.

 The response to my message was instant.
 Literally, every day, people would reply to my auto-responder saying how much they loved it and that it made them think about how they structured their day.
 Some even said they forwarded it onto their team to read.
 Although the irony of having an auto-responder that was generating more emails was not lost on me.

 Seeing the impact an auto-responder could have motivated me to constantly change it and keep inserting new and interesting research findings or helpful tips.
 I began to see my auto-responder as a really powerful communication tool that could help more people re-think the way they designed their workday.